kawa-analytics/kawa-docker-install/README.md

 Persistence layers are implemented with Clickhouse and Postgres, they can easily be migrated out to standalone servers later on.

-It should be paired up with some scheduled backups of the persisted data, either through databases backups, either through disk snapshots.
+It should be paired up with some scheduled backups of the persisted data, either through database backups, or through disk snapshots.
 This is not covered by this documentation.

-Here is what will be installed:
+Here is what will be installed with this docker-compose setup:

 <p align="center">
   <img  src="readme-assets/docker-compose.png" alt="Docker compose network">